Liouville Conformal Field Theory on even-dimensional spheres: Quantization of the action: Liouville Conformal Field Theory on the higher-dimensional sphere

-So far, we have introduced a rigorous definition of Liouville Conformal Field Theory when the manifold being investigated was the standard sphere or, by stereographic projection, the compactified Euclidean space with background metric $\hat g$.
-Actually the approach followed can be extended to the case of a manifold which is conformally equivalent to the sphere, which is the case for any compact Riemannian manifold without boundary, provided that it is simply connected and locally conformally flat.
+So far, we have introduced a rigorous definition of LCFT when the manifold being investigated was the sphere $(\mathbb{S}^d,g_0)$ or, by stereographic projection, the compactified Euclidean space with background metric $\hat g$.
+Actually the approach followed can be extended to the case of a manifold $(\mathcal{M},g)$ conformally equivalent to the sphere, which is the case for any compact Riemannian manifold without boundary, provided that it is simply connected and locally conformally flat.